Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 Job security, benefits, employee recognition and rewards, workplace culture, company reputation, career development, and more all play a significant role in determining why people choose to remain with their organizations.
 Yet, salary is always a factor.

 There’s no black and white answer for whether salary is an important consideration or not, but how far does its influence reach when you take a job or stay in your existing one?

 And if salary can’t motivate employees to do their best work the way people assume it traditionally has, what’s the solution?

 Ask anyone in your workplace how much they make, and you’ll likely be met with horrified stares.

 You simply do not ask colleagues how much they make.

 This rule of thumb is commonly known; few people in an office or company will openly discuss nor admit to their earnings, because it’s uncomfortable.
 What if you make more than the person sitting next to you, or earn less commission than your colleagues on a sales team?

-Further, what if you’re ashamed of how much you make, not because it’s too little, but because it’s too much?
+What if you’re ashamed of how much you make; not because it’s too little, but because it’s too much?
 Or vice versa?

-Interestingly enough, however, salary is one of the first elements people consider when looking at job postings or negotiating job offers.
-As much as we’d like to believe that company culture, benefits, time-off, and other upsides can make up for a less than desirable salary, we all want to think about things like putting food on the table, affording rent, or being able to get to work every day.
+Interestingly enough, salary is one of the first elements people consider when looking at job postings or negotiating job offers.
+As much as we’d like to believe that workplace culture, benefits, time-off, and other upsides can make up for a less than desirable salary, we all want to put food on the table, pay bills, or be able to get to work every day.

 Millennials are a great example of this.
 44% of millennial employees feel salary is important when it comes to attracting talent, second only to career development.